 - Earn less than £116/week after taxes, care costs, and 50% of what you pay into your pension.

 We’ve written a total guide to carers allowance and your benefits, so have a read of it and see what you need to do in order to register for carers allowance.

-If you want to register as a self-employed carer, you will need to meet a few more requirements.
+If you are working as a carer rather than providing care unpaid, you may want to register as a self-employed carer to develop your business.
+You will need to meet a few more requirements.
 These include: